codepath-covid-app/codepath-app/README.md

    * User can login
 * Register
    * User can create a new account
+* Categories
+    * User can view and select a category
-* Stream/View posts
+* Stream/View businesses
-   * User can view a feed of all the posts made.
+   * User can view a feed of all the businesses associated to the selected category.
-* Make a post
+* Make a request
-   * User can make a post specifying where he/she is going (for delivery).
+   * User can make a request for what services or products they require
 * Schedule
-   * Helper sees user requests on a schedule
+   * User can see availability schedulem for businesses

 ### 3. Navigation